-In other articles and tutorials, we explain the main difference between a WordPress Post and a WordPress Page and show you how to create a new WordPress post.
+In other tutorials, we explain the main differences between a WordPress Post and a WordPress Page and show you how to create a new post.

-WordPress tasks like editing and deleting posts very simple.
+In WordPress, editing post content and deleting posts is very simple.

-This step-by-step tutorial shows you how to edit and delete a single WordPress post, how to use the WordPress Posts Table for performing individual and bulk post edits and deletions and provides additional tips to save you time creating content with posts in WordPress.
+This step-by-step tutorial shows you how to edit and delete an individual post, how to use the WordPress Table of Posts for performing single and multiple post edits and deletions and includes additional tips to help you save time using and editing WP posts.

-Parts One and Two of this comprehensive tutorial cover the following:
+Parts 1 and 2 of this comprehensive tutorial series cover the following:

 - WordPress Table Of Posts